draeger-lab/ModelPolisher/README.md

 # Usage

-After cloning or updating this project, make sure to delete `bigg.zip` and `bigg.sqlite` within the folder `resources`.
-Afterwards run `configureSQLiteDB` to download and prepare the correct version of BiGG Models database from Dropbox.
+After cloning or updating this project run `configureSQLiteDB` to download and prepare the correct version of BiGG Models database from Dropbox.

 # Licenses